Deimante/HashtagStreamDK/README.md

         )
 ```

+The following figure shows the files being created in the destination folder:

 ![Inspect the folder where the results are saved](resultFiles.gif)

+### 2.2 Inspect the tweets

 Then, in order to visualize how the tweets saved in the Parquet files look (from the previous step), I start another job to read from these files: